Take a digital wallet payment

 - Change Apple Pay to Off.

-If your PSP is Stripe, Google Pay is enabled by default.
+If your PSP is Stripe, Google Pay is turned on by default.

-If your PSP is Worldpay, you’ll need to enable Google Pay.
+If your PSP is Worldpay, you’ll need to turn on Google Pay.

-To enable Google Pay on a Worldpay service, you need to get a Google Pay merchant ID from your Worldpay merchant admin interface
+To turn on Google Pay on a Worldpay service, you need to get a Google Pay merchant ID from your Worldpay merchant admin interface

-If required, speak to your Worldpay account manager to upgrade your Worldpay merchant admin interface to include Google Pay functionality.
+If needed, speak to your Worldpay account manager to upgrade your Worldpay merchant admin interface to include Google Pay functionality.

 Sign in to your Worldpay merchant admin interface.